 The medical-grade lasers used in this treatment are small, powerful, and completely safe.
 Patients undergoing this treatment are provided with goggles to protect their eyes while the laser is in use.

 The advantage of laser removal is that it is a noninvasive option.
-Because this removal method does not involve burning or cutting the skin, infection is less of a risk and the rate at which the patient heals is faster.
+Because this removal method does not involve burning or cutting the skin, infection is less of a risk and the rate at which the client heals is faster.

 Your treatment will be overseen by Dr. Steven Bengelsdorf, a board-certified surgeon with more than 20 years of experience.
 Dr. Bengelsdorf is a Fellow of both the American College of Surgeons and the American Society for Laser Medicine and Surgery.
 Dr. Bengelsdorf is experienced in laser and other removal techniques, and he can diagnose and remove your mole without scarring.

-Excision, in which the mole is cut out of the skin, is the most traditional removal method.
+Excision, in which the mole is cut out of the skin, is the most traditional moles removal method.
 Your physician will numb the area and then use a scalpel or surgical scissors to remove the mole as well as a small amount of the surrounding skin.
 Some moles reach deep into the skin, and completely removing them may require the wound to be closed with a few stitches.
 If your physician has concerns about the mole, they can have the removed specimen sent to a lab for testing.

-Shaving down the mole is an option for some patients.
+Shaving down the mole is an option for some clients.
 With this approach, the physician will again start by numbing the site.
 A scalpel will then be used to shave down the mole until a pink mark remains.
 Shaving is a less aggressive treatment that leaves the skin intact.

 Thinner, non-cancerous moles that have not penetrated deep into the skin may be frozen off with liquid nitrogen.
 This relatively quick and simple treatment leaves a blister on the skin that will eventually fade away.

 Moles are generally removed for either cosmetic or medical reasons.
-When patients seek mole removal for cosmetic reasons, it’s usually because they are embarrassed by the prominence of the mole, particularly if it’s on their face.
+When clients seek mole removal for cosmetic reasons, it’s usually because they are embarrassed by the prominence of the mole, particularly if it’s on their face.
 In other cases, a mole may simply be getting their way.
 Moles that are frequently nicked while shaving or moles around the neckline that tend to get caught or pinched in jewelry or clothing may be removed for this reason.
 If a mole is removed for medical reasons, it’s usually because a physician is concerned it may develop into malignant melanoma: a life-threatening type of skin cancer.

 Although you’ve probably heard about various at-home remedies, mole removal is best left to the professionals.
 A physician can remove a mole safely and properly, minimizing the risk of infection, scarring, or other side effects.
 A physician can also determine whether a mole is cancerous or pre-cancerous and whether additional treatment is necessary.
 Besides, many of the topical creams and pastes that claim to remove moles cause allergic reactions.